 Which VPN protocols can I use on EdgeRouter?

 Common options include IPsec IKEv1/IKEv2 for site-to-site or remote access, OpenVPN for flexible compatibility, and WireGuard where supported by your EdgeOS version or through community workarounds.
-Fast vpn edge for privacy and speed: a comprehensive guide to choosing, setting up, and optimizing edge vpn performance
+Microsoft vpn edge setup and optimization guide for Windows 11: secure connections, troubleshooting, and best practices 2026

 Can I run IPsec and OpenVPN at the same time on EdgeRouter?